ev3dev/ev3dev.github.io/docs/tutorials/reuse-ssh-connections.md

       ControlMaster auto
       ControlPath ~/.ssh/master-%r@%h:%p

-Note that if you already have a DNS entry for your ev3, you can use that name in the Host line and you do not need a HostName line.
+Note that if you already have a DNS entry for your ev3, you can use that name in the `Host` line and you do not need a `HostName` line.

 ## Try It

 Start by creating a new ssh session to your EV3.
-If it was named "ev3", you would do the following:
+If it was named `ev3`, you would do the following:

     ssh ev3

-After a few seconds you will be prompted for a password and then will be greeted with the shell prompt from the eve.
+After a few seconds you will be prompted for a password and then will be greeted with the shell prompt from the ev3.

 In another terminal session, use ssh to list the files in your ev3's home directory: